 It is vital that we make sustainable choices like this now to ensure the wellbeing of our coastline in the future, particularly in the face of climate change.

 The Middle Beach Café has been at the heart of Studland for generations.
-The community and our visitors told us that they did not want to lose the café and they did not want the defences removed.
+The community and our visitors told us that they did not want to lose the café.

 In Autumn 2016 the National Trust, Studland Parish Council and the Middle Beach Action Group came together to address these concerns and formed the Middle Beach Working Group.

-The team meets once a month at our Purbeck office and currently consists of representatives from Studland Parish Council, the Middle Beach Action Group, the Middle Beach beach hut community and the National Trust.
+The group meets once a month at our Purbeck office and currently consists of representatives from Studland Parish Council, the Middle Beach Action Group, the Middle Beach beach hut community and the National Trust.

-It has since undertaken more consultation including four public drop-in sessions and 161 surveys to try and build up a clearer picture of how the strategy could work for all users of Middle Beach.
+Since autumn 2016 the group has undertaken a rigorous consultation including public drop-in sessions and 161 surveys to try and build up a clearer picture of how the strategy could work for all users of Middle Beach.